Insurance and Healthcare, Ph.D.

 From Whom: Letters of recommendation should come from college/university

 faculty members familiar with academic competence

 Master's Degree in

-A master's degree in any business or business-related
+Yes.
+A master's degree in any business (or related)

 discipline is required.